Quality Improvement Program

 • Execution of member engagement tactics to close gaps in care and improve experience

-For more information about the HCI quality program and our progress towards meeting our goals, contact us using the number on the back of your member card, or see the Annual QI Program SummaryOpen a PDF.
+For more information about the Program and our progress toward meeting our goals, review the Annual Health Care Improvement Quality Program Executive SummaryOpen a PDF.

 How to Report a Concern With Quality of Care Received